Gogoxingxing/lc/leetcode.md

             for(int j = i + 1; j < words.length; j++){
                 String w2 = words[j];
-                //use brackets to inclue the bit manipulation! if((hasCharacter[i] & hasCharacter[j]) == 0 && (w1.length() * w2.length() > max)){
+                //use brackets to inclue the bit manipulation!
+                //& means they do not have 1 at same position if((hasCharacter[i] & hasCharacter[j]) == 0 && (w1.length() * w2.length() > max)){
                     max = w1.length() * w2.length();
                 }